Glenn-Li/Glenn-Li.github.io/wiki/library/HomePage.md

 ## Whom

-    Whom do you like beat?
+    Whom do you like best?
     Whom(Who) are you looking for?
     Whom do you want to go to see a film?
     Whom do you want to the present to?